Capgemini/microsoft-team-labs/codelabs/specflow-advanced-scenarios.md

 These packages provide access to the required SDK classes to connect to and update data in a Dynamics instance.

 ### Step Binding Class Structure
-When creating new classes for step bindings, ensure that you remember to include the TechTalk.SpecFlow library, inherit from the PowerAppsStepDefiner class, and use the Binding attrbiute on the class.
+When creating new classes for step bindings, ensure that you remember to include the TechTalk.SpecFlow library, inherit from the PowerAppsStepDefiner class, and use the Binding attribute on the class.
 Here is an example:

 ```
 using TechTalk.SpecFlow;